-BusyCal can manage all your to do items (also known as tasks or reminders).
-To dos can be displayed in a To Do List in the right sidebar and/or in the calendar on the date they are due.
+BusyCal can manage all your tasks (also known as to dos or reminders).
+Tasks can be displayed in a Task List in the right sidebar and/or in the calendar on the date they are due.

-- Undated To Dos — To dos without a due date are displayed in the To Do List only.
+- Undated Tasks — Tasks without a due date are displayed in the Task List only.

-- Dated To Dos — To dos with a due date can be displayed in the calendar, in the To Do List, or both.
+- Dated Tasks — Tasks with a due date can be displayed in the calendar, in the Task List, or both.

-- Timed To Dos — To dos with a due date and time can be displayed in the calendar, in the To Do List, or both.
+- Timed Tasks — Tasks with a due date and time can be displayed in the calendar, in the Task List, or both.

-To show the To Do List, choose View > Show To Do List, press ⌘-Option-T, or click the Hide/Show To Do List button on the right side of the toolbar and choose either Show To Do List or Show Both from the pop-up menu.
-The To Do List appears in the right sidebar.
+To show the Task List, choose View > Show Task List, press ⌘-Option-T, or click the Hide/Show Task List button on the right side of the toolbar and choose either Show Task List or Show Both from the pop-up menu.
+The Task List appears in the right sidebar.

-The To Do List can be sorted by Due Date, Priority, Title, Calendar, Tag, or Manually.
-To change the current sort order and other To Do List settings, use the pop-up menu at the top of the To Do List, or go to BusyCal > Preferences > To Dos.
+The Task List can be sorted by Due Date, Priority, Title, Calendar, Tag, or Manually.
+To change the current sort order and other Task List settings, use the pop-up menu at the top of the Task List, or go to BusyCal > Settings > Tasks.

-You can show dated to dos, timed to dos, and completed to dos in the calendar on the date they are due or completed.
-If a to do is not completed on its due date, it carries forward each day until completed.
-(If dated and completed to dos don’t appear in your calendar, see To Do Preferences, just ahead.)
+You can show dated tasks, timed tasks, and completed tasks in the calendar on the date they are due or completed.
+If a task is not completed on its due date, it carries forward each day until completed (this behaviour can be changed from Settings > Tasks > uncheck Carry forward uncompleted Tasks).
+(If dated and completed tasks don’t appear in your calendar, see Task Settings, just ahead.)

-Timed to dos are sorted inline with calendar events (e.g. a timed to do with a due time of 9:00 AM will appear sandwiched in between events at 8:00 AM and 10:00 AM).
-Dated to dos are grouped together below events.
-To dos that occur at the same date or time are sorted by priority and title.
-Completed to dos are sorted by completion time.
+Timed tasks are sorted inline with calendar events (e.g. a timed task with a due time of 9:00 AM will appear sandwiched in between events at 8:00 AM and 10:00 AM).
+Dated tasks are grouped together below events. tasks that occur at the same date or time are sorted by priority and title.
+Completed tasks are sorted by completion time.

-- Dated To Dos — To create a new dated to do, choose File > New To Do, press ⌘-K, or Control-click on a day and choose New To Do from the contextual menu.
-A dated to do appears in your calendar on the due date, with a checkbox in front of it.
+- Dated Tasks — To create a new dated task, choose File > New Task, press ⌘-K, or Control-click on a day and choose New Task from the contextual menu.
+A dated task appears in your calendar on the due date, with a checkbox in front of it.

-Timed To Dos — To create a new timed to do, choose File > New Timed To Do, press ⌘-Option-K, or Control-click on a day and choose New Timed To Do from the contextual menu.
-A timed to do appears in your calendar on the due date and time, with a checkbox in front of it.
+Timed Tasks — To create a new timed task, choose File > New Timed Task, press ⌘-Option-K, or Control-click on a day and choose New Timed Task from the contextual menu.
+A timed task appears in your calendar on the due date and time, with a checkbox in front of it.

-Tip: To create a timed to do in Week view, hold down ⌘ while double-clicking in the calendar.
+Tip: To create a timed task in Week view, hold down ⌘ while double-clicking in the calendar.

-Undated To Dos — To create a new undated to do, choose File > New Undated To Do, press ⌘-U, or Control-click in the To Do List sidebar and choose New Undated To Do from the contextual menu.
+Undated Tasks — To create a new undated task, choose File > New Undated Task, press ⌘-U, or Control-click in the Task List sidebar and choose New Undated Task from the contextual menu.

-You can also create to dos using Quick Entry in the app or from the BusyCal Menu by preceding the text with a dash “-”, or the words “todo”, “remember to”, or “remind me to.”
-If a date or time is included, BusyCal creates a dated or timed to do.
-Otherwise, an undated to do is created.
+You can also create tasks using Quick Entry in the app or from the BusyCal Menu by preceding the text with a dash “-”, or the words “todo”, “remember to”, or “remind me to.”
+If a date or time is included, BusyCal creates a dated or timed task.
+Otherwise, an undated task is created.
 For example:

 todo Call Bob tomorrow